Tender morsels with a cake like texture and light banana flavor these Banana Bars with Cream Cheese Frosting so special!

 What To Do With Bananas About to Go Bad

 I work hard to keep an eye on how quickly our bananas are ripening so that we can be sure and use them before they get rotten.
-If we have several bananas that are about to go bad I may freeze a few to use in smoothies or make a banana flavored baked good.
+If we have several bananas that are about to go bad I may freeze a few to use in smoothies.
+Or I make a banana flavored baked good like Blueberry Banana Oatmeal Muffins.

 Putting bananas that are about to go bad in the refrigerator will make them turn brown, so I always avoid that.
 We store bananas on the counter or place them in an airtight bag in the freezer.
 Bananas may continue to turn slightly more brown in the freezer, the process will be slowed significantly compared to storing on the counter or refrigerator.